rahulsai1999/k8s-gke-test/README.md

 - logs in to docker cli
 - build the test version of the image and run tests
 - if tests are successful run the deploy section
-- build, tag and push images to Docker Hub
+- build, tag and push images to Docker Hub (using Git SHA)
 - Apply all the config on the k8s folder
 - imperatively set latest image on deployment